Original Prusa XL: Large-Scale CoreXY FDM 3D Printer with up to 5 Independent Toolheads for Multi-Material Experience

 • 1 year for EU businesses, and

-• 1 year for other regions.
+• 1 year for all other regions.

 Assembled units are covered for both parts and assembly.
 Coverage excludes consumables and damage from misuse or unauthorized modifications.